Attack time analysis in dynamic attack trees via integer linear programming

-In this paper, we present a novel method to calculate \emph{min time} for general DATs based on {\em Mixed-Integer Linear Programming (MILP)}.
-Concretely, we translate calculating \emph{min time} into an optimization problem.
-The natural formulation of \emph{min time} as an optimization problem, however, yields a set of constraints that is nonlinear.
-We rewrite these into linear constraints by introducing auxiliary integer variables.
-Since dedicated solvers exist for MILP, this speeds up computation time considerably.
+\textbf{Integer linear programming.} In this paper, we present a novel method to calculate \emph{min time} for general DATs based on MILP.
+We translate calculating \emph{min time} into a real-valued optimization problem, with a set of nonlinear constraints.
+We rewrite these into linear constraints by introducing auxiliary integer variables at each gate; for SAND-gates this is nontrivial and requires a careful analysis of the semantics, beyond the current literature (see below).
+Since dedicated solvers exist for MILP, translating attack time analysis into MILP speeds up computation time considerably.

-\mysecparagraph{Modular analysis.} To improve performance, we combine MILP with modular analysis \cite{Dutuit1996}.
-Concretely, we identify independent \emph{modules} in a DAT, i.e., rooted subDATs whose nodes are only connected to the rest of the DAT via the root of the subDAT.
-We show that modules can be analyzed separately.
-Further, if a module is tree-shaped or static, then we can deploy the more efficient bottom-up algorithm.
-We integrate these modules into our MILP algorithm.
+\textbf{Modular analysis.} To improve performance, we combine MILP with modular analysis \cite{Dutuit1996}: we identify \emph{modules} in a DAT, i.e., subDATs whose only connections to the rest of the DAT go via their root.
+We prove that \emph{min time} can be computed by analyzing the modules separately; this requires a detailed comparison of the attacks on the larger DAT to the attacks on its modules.
+If a module is tree-shaped or static, then we can deploy the bottom-up algorithm to further decrease computation time.
+We integrate these modifications into our MILP algorithm.

-\myparagraph{Generalized semantics.} Another point we settle in this paper is a generalized semantics for DATs.
-As SAND gates require their children to be executed consecutively, different branches in the DAT may impose conflicting restrictions on the execution orders.
-For example, the DAT $\mathtt{SAND}(a,a)$ demands that $a$ is executed before $a$, which is infeasible.
-To rule out these conflicts, \cite{Budde2021} imposed well-formedness criteria.
-However, these also ruled out some satisfiable DATs.
-Furthermore, the definition of an attack in that work was overly restrictive, and for some DATs the fastest attack is not an attack under that definition.
+\textbf{Generalized semantics.} Another point we settle in this paper are generalized semantics for DATs.
+As $\texttt{SAND}$-gates require their children to be executed consecutively, different branches in the DAT may impose conflicting restrictions on the execution orders.
+To rule out these conflicts, \cite{Budde2021} imposed well-formedness criteria at the cost of ruling out some satisfiable DATs.
+Furthermore, the corresponding attack definition was overly restrictive, with some fastest attacks not being recognized.
 This leads to an overestimation of \emph{min time}.
 In this work we extend the definition of a (successful) attack so \emph{min time} is correctly defined.
-This new definition has the additional advantage of being applicable to all DATs, not just the well-formed ones.
+This new definition applies to all DATs, not just the well-formed ones.

-\myparagraph{Experimental validation.} We compare the performance of four methods (modular versus nonmodular and enumerative versus MILP) on a set 750 DATs, obtained by combining smaller DATs from the literature.
-The experiments show that on larger DATs modular MILP has the best performance, followed by modular enumerative.